 12Km | 5-6 hours | 100m Ascent | 250m Descent | Camp altitude 3850m

-The trail ascents gradual to reach a Chorten(Stupa) below Lingshi Dzong.
-You have the choice of staying on the main trail or climb up to the Lingshi Dzong (4220m), which sits right atop a high ridge.
-After Lingshi Dzong, It is an easy day and pleasant walk through Lingshi villages and yak herders camp.
+The trail gradually ascends to reach a Chorten (Stupa) below Lingshi Dzong.
+You have the choice of staying on the main trail or climbing up to the Lingshi Dzong (4220m), which sits right atop a high ridge.
+After Lingshi Dzong, it is an easy and pleasant walk through Lingshi villages and yak herders’ camps.
 On reaching the campsite at Chebisa, you will have enough time to visit the village houses.
-There is beautiful waterfall located behind the village.
+Additionally, there is a beautiful waterfall located behind the village.

 17Km | 6-7 hours | 570m Ascent | 290 Descent | Camp altitude 4130m